 If a customer tweets a complaint, you might be tempted to "take that conversation offline" so it's not hashed out in public.

 But it's not always that simple.
 Maybe they've already tried calling your toll-free number and had a long wait time.
 Or maybe they just prefer social media for customer service.
 People pick channels based on how quickly they want a response and how complex their problem is.

 Customers want to connect with you on the same channels they use to talk to friends and family.
 So being able to help a customer on their preferred support channel is one of the best ways to create an excellent customer service experience.

-It helps when your technology can track it all and let agents seamlessly switch between communications channels.
+It helps when your technology can track it all and let agents seamlessly switch between communication channels.

-For example, suppose a customer starts with live chat, but the issue becomes too complicated for that.
+For example, suppose a customer starts with live chat, but the issue becomes too complicated to hash out via chat.
 In that situation, you want your agents to be able to easily transition to a phone call.

 Omnichannel customer service works